-The project is made possible through support from the Dow Chemical Company, Republic Services, Target, Walgreens Boots Alliance, and the Walmart Foundation.
+The project is a private-public partnership between the U.S. Chamber of Commerce Foundation, technical partners, local governments, local chambers, and major corporations.
+The project is made possible through support from The Coca-Cola Company, The Dow Chemical Company, The Plastics Industry Association, Republic Services, Target, Walgreens Boots Alliance, and the Walmart Foundation.
 Learn how to get involved in the project here.

 Why is Beyond 34 Important?

 The current linear “take-make-waste” economy, which has been highly successful in delivering economic development throughout the 20th century, is no longer viable for continuing progress in the 21st century.
 Our current systems of commerce and production processes largely follow the linear model, in which very little attention is paid to how product—and its components—will be used and reused.
 The result is most resources are used merely once or for a single purpose and then discarded as waste.

 The concept of eradicating waste from the system, which underpins a concept called the circular economy, has been picking up momentum as a viable alternative to the linear economy that decouples economic growth from resource constraints.
 It is a restorative or regenerative economic model in which resources are endlessly cycled back into supply chains.

 The circular economy represents a tremendous opportunity for business and the global economy.
 Shifting to the circular economy could unlock an estimated $4.5 trillion in additional economic growth by 2030 by turning current waste into wealth, according to research from Accenture, and could be the biggest economic revolution in 250 years.